LennaHammer/English/EVP/out/words_adjective.md

 /ˈɑb.viː.əs/
 [B1]easy to understand or see
 - How do you know she's not happy?
 "It's obvious."
-- It's obvious (that) she doesn't like him.
+- It's obvious `(that)` she doesn't like him.
-- There is no obvious solution.
+- There is no obvious `solution`.
-- They have a small child so for obvious reasons they need money.
+- They have a small child so `for` obvious `reasons` they need money.
-- I know you don't like her, but do you have to make it so obvious?
+- I know you don't like her, but do you have to `make it` so obvious?
-- Am I just stating the obvious?
+- Am I just `stating the` obvious?

 ## 595. old-fashioned ## adjective
 /ˌoʊldˈfæʃ.ənd/